 What would happen if the United States were about to be hit by nuclear weapons?
-Hopefully, you’d have at least some warning, thanks to emergency messages transmitted over television sets and radios.
+Hopefully, the government would provide some warning through the federal alert system.
 But that system hasn’t always been in place—and it hasn’t always worked.
-For over 40 minutes on February 20, 1971, a seemingly benign test tricked America into thinking it had been plunged into nuclear war.
+For over 40 minutes on February 20, 1971, a test gone awry led to widespread panic that America had been plunged into nuclear war.

-Since 1951, the United States has had a way to use existing TV and radio stations to broadcast information about emergencies.
+Since 1951, the United States has had a way to use existing TV and radio stations—and now cell phones—to broadcast information about emergencies.
 The system has its roots in Cold War-era nuclear fears.
-As relations between the U.S. and the USSR chilled, defense officials decided to create a system that would not just allow officials to transmit information to the American people, but to confuse potential Soviet aircraft.
+As relations between the United States and the USSR chilled, defense officials decided to create a system that would not just allow officials to transmit information to the American people, but to confuse potential Soviet aircraft.
 CONELRAD was designed to quickly switch off American radio stations, then activate select ones to transmit civil defense information in an attempt to prevent aircraft flying over the U.S. from using radio signals to navigate.

 In 1963, the system was upgraded to the Emergency Broadcast System.
 This new system could be used for national emergencies and to transmit information about weather and natural disasters on a local level.
 If a national-scale emergency were to occur, an emergency alert would go to the entire nation from the National Warning Center inside NORAD, the nation’s aerospace defense command center located deep inside Cheyenne Mountain in Colorado Springs.
 Once the EBS was activated, the president could speak to the entire nation within 10 minutes.

 The system was tested every Saturday.
 But on that Saturday in 1971, a real message—not a test message—came over the special teletype network that sat inside every radio and TV station.
 “Message authenticator: hatefulness, hatefulness, it read.
 “This is an emergency action notification (EAN) directed by the President.
 Normal broadcasting will cease immediately.”